Ttonyyy/YOLO_Project/README.md

 I chose this project because YOLO is something that I enjoyed working with in my undergraduate classes (Senior Design I & II).
 However, at that time I was only able to work with a very small dataset that was difficult to optimize because of the limited amount of data I could use to train the YOLO model.
 I had the idea for this project when I was looking for YOLO datasets in Kaggle and came across a dataset with tens of thousands of facial expressions [2].
 My motivation for this dataset came about while I was playing a game because whenever I lost I would be sad for a couple of seconds.
 I wondered if YOLO could tell when this happens without any additional information about what I was doing.
 Some of what I've been doing in Digital Image Processing is trying to recognize patterns in images and I was wondering if I could get my YOLO algorithm to do the same for facial expressions.
 I wanted my YOLO model to do this as well as a human can because people are able to tell the expressions on another person’s face pretty well.
 I can tell when the people around me are happy, sad, or angry.

 # Code
 All of the code necessary to redo this project on your own is provided in this repo.
-Parts of this project were done in Google Colab so purchasing Colab Pro may be necessary because I ran into runtime disconnections more frequently using their free tier.
+Parts of this project were done in Google Colab so purchasing Colab Pro may be necessary because I ran into some runtime disconnections during my sessions more frequently using their free tier.
+It also gives you access to higher-tier GPUs that should complete the runtime faster.

-The Google Colab Notebook "" contains all of the Python code necessary to train the YOLO model ...
+The [YOLO_Expressions](YOLO_Expressions.ipynb) Colab notebook contains all of the Python code necessary to train and test the YOLO model on my training and test datasets.

-The Python file "" was used to test my final model's real-time performance ...
+The [real_time_tracking](real_time_tracking.py) file is used to test the final model's real-time performance.
+It also records fps and latency calculations that will be discussed later in my results section.
+I ran this Python code locally on my machine to capture real-time data using my webcam.

+# Dataset Requirements

 # Flowchart
 Talk about work flow.
 What did i start with, models I evaluated and analyzed, metric evaluation for the best model (similar metrics but yolo11n better than yolov8n for real time)

-# Dataset Requirements

 # Competetive Results
 There was a recent IEEE paper "Facial Expression Recognition with YOLOv11 and YOLOv12: A Comparative Study" from 2025 that reported good performance metrics I will use as a comparison for my results.
 They provide results for YOLOv11n and YOLOv12n on two different datasets (FER2013 & KDEF) but I will only discuss their results using YOLOv11n because I ended up using YOLOv11n as well for my final model.
 It just makes it easier to compare results using the same model.